-There are some simple ways you can improve your reports without having to go back to English class
+There are some simple ways you can improve your police reports without having to go back to school

 By Lt.
 Fran Hart

 During a quiet shift at your agency, pay a visit to your department’s case files.
-Pick out about fifteen reports from different cops, grab some coffee, sit down, and spend a half-hour reading through them.
+Pick about 15 reports from different cops, grab some coffee, sit down and start reading.

-If your agency is like most, you will probably find a wide array of writing styles in these reports.
-You will also probably find many sentences that just don’t sound right when you read them.
+If your agency is like most, you will probably find an array of writing styles in these reports.
+You may find sentences that don’t sound right when you read them.
 They may be confusing and not convey what the writer intended.
 They may have distracting spelling errors that cause you to question the author’s attention to detail.
 They may sound stilted and cause you to wonder why the author failed to use a simple, direct approach to the sentence.

-There are some simple ways you can improve your reports without having to go back to English class.
-The ten steps outlined below should help any officer do a better job in communicating more precisely.
+There are some simple ways you can improve your reports without having to go back to school.
+The 10 steps below will help any police officer do a better job communicating more precisely.

 Consider the following sentence: “This officer alighted from his police vehicle and asked the operator of the suspect vehicle, one Ms. Anna Brown, for her driver’s license.”
 Would an officer really talk this way if this was simple conversation?
 Not likely.